| | An experimental weapon developed by Starfleet Security. It fires

 useless, but was dropped in favour of regenerative phasers.
 Access to

 the replicator pattern for this design is restricted to Starfleet officers.
+One unique aspect of the gun

 is its Exographic Targeting System, a separate sighting device which